brandonkal/linaria/docs/DESIGN_DECISIONS.md

 #### buildCSS

 This logic handles building a CSS-like-string from the extracted rules.
 This is only required when not evaluating.
-A replace map is used so that all Javascript transformations (outside of the removal of the \_\_linariaPreval exports) occur before the code is evaluated.
+A replace map is used so that all JavaScript transformations (outside of the removal of the \_\_linariaPreval exports) occur before the code is evaluated.
 Again, this is to improve caching of work.

 The call to this function was moved into the babel plugin process as the intent is to eventually remove the requirement for a special webpack loader or cli.

-In the future, it should be possible to avoid writing the intermediate CSS file to disk by writing a generic buffer-loader for all of the bundlers that will handle a base-encoded require string and process it as if it was a file on disk.
+In the future, it should be possible to avoid writing the intermediate CSS file to disk by writing a generic buffer-loader for all the bundlers that will handle a base-encoded require string and process it as if it was a file on disk.

 #### Limitations

 Certain limitations exist to ensure performant development.

 Preval Evaluation: If `options.evaluate == true`, any identifiers as a CSS expression will be evaluated to determine if it is a runtime function or a value (i.e. string).
-During development, Linaria rebuild CSS without rebuilding the Javascript for performance.
+During development, Linaria rebuild CSS without rebuilding the JavaScript for performance.
 For instance:

 ```js